-Engaging attendees before your event is a great way to build event hype, send pre-event reminders, drive Event App usage, and much more.
+Engaging attendees before your event is a great way to build event hype, send pre-event reminders, drive Event App adoption, and much more.
 Here are some examples to inspire your own communications! 🧠

 Welcome message/reminder - Share parking reminders, check-in or registration instructions, or directions.
-You can even link to more information, like the venue's website or an Event App feature.
+Link to more information, like the venue's website or an Event App feature.

-Feature highlight - Consider what features are most important to your event and tell attendees about them.
-Be sure to make an Attendee Walkthrough that highlights and gives a brief tour of these top features.
+Feature highlight - Consider which features are most important to your event and tell attendees about them.
+Make an attendee resource that highlights and gives a brief tour of these top features.

-Activity reminders to encourage excitement - Remind attendees about the next major activity or session and tell them you're excited to see everyone there.
+Activity reminders to encourage excitement - Remind attendees about the next major activity or session and tell them you're excited for everyone to be there.